GerardoIuliano/MuSe/README.md

 To install sumo run ```npm install @geriul/sumo```

 # Configuration ⚙️
-Before using SuMo you must specify your desired configuration in a [sumo-config.js](https://github.com/GerardoIuliano/SuMo-SOlidity-MUtator/blob/master/src/sumo-config.js) in the root directory of your project.
+Before using MuSe you must specify your desired configuration in a [sumo-config.js](https://github.com/GerardoIuliano/SuMo-SOlidity-MUtator/blob/master/src/sumo-config.js) in the root directory of your project.
 The ```sumo-config.js``` is automatically generated upon installation.

 Here's a simple example of ```sumo-config.js```: